AdobeDocs/experience-manager-65.en/help/sites-developing/extending-msm.md

 * The reset value indicates the rollout reset mode.

-From these objects you can obtain all of the information about the `LiveCopy`.
+From these objects you can obtain all the information about the `LiveCopy`.
 You can also use the `Resource` objects to obtain `ResourceResolver`, `Session`, and `Node` objects.
 These objects are useful for manipulating repository content:

 In the first line of the following code, source is the `Resource` object of the source page: